Posts

 Cutting some foam

 As the purpose of the CNC machine is to cut and carve foam, I did some testing, adapted some hot wire tools for the purpose and cut some foam I had lying around.
+Cutting the logo of Aliptera Using a hot wire tool: Tried some 3D carving.
+The melted foam didn't have where to go so the bad result is expected.
+The tool used: Some more "Art"

 Tools used to build the machine

-• A miter saw I borrowed from my friend Ion, Ion thank you for lending it to me, without it I would have a hard time cutting all those aluminum profiles!
+It is time to talk about the tools used to build the machine.
+A drill press, bought specially for this purpose from Kijiji.
+A miter saw I borrowed from my friend Ion, Ion thank you for lending it to me, without it I would have a hard time cutting all those aluminum profiles!
+A bench grinder I made; A hand drill and various other hand tools.

 Wiring and table fittment

-Last weekend I didn't do too much: I cut the table out of birch plywood, it is not yet attached to the moving X axis frame;
+Last weekend I didn't do too much: I cut the table out of birch plywood, it is not yet attached to the moving X axis frame; I mounted the electronics and did some wiring.
+I found some neat locations for the home position switches and wired them:

 Building the X axis